arbor-sim/arbor/doc/cpp_domdec.rst

     .. cpp:member:: int gpu_id

-        The identifier of the the GPU to use.
+        The identifier of the GPU to use.
         The gpu id corresponds to the ``int device`` parameter used by CUDA API calls to identify gpu devices.
         Set to -1 to indicate that no GPU device is to be used.